jdossgollin/F21-CEVE101/_modules/classes.md

 ## Course Introduction

-Aug 24
+In accordance with Rice University's guidance, we will start the semester online using Zoom.
-: Course Overview
+Please see Canvas for the link!

 Aug 26
-: Infrastructure, Values, Ethics, and Equity
+: Infrastructure, Sustainability, Resilience, and Equity (Zoom, synchronous)

 Aug 31
-: Data Science with Python I
+: Data Science with Python I (Zoom, synchronous)

 Sep 2
-: Data Science with Python II
+: Data Science with Python II (Zoom, synchronous)

 ## Energy Systems